GautamGupta/bb-legacy-plugins/profanity-filter/trunk/readme.txt

 == Screenshots ==
 1. The default settings for Profanity Filter protect you from cabbage soup, but not liquid soap.
+2. Starting in Profanity Filter 0.2.1, you can share your settings with other installations of Profanity Filter.

 == Changelog ==
+= 0.2.1 =
+* Profanity Filter can share settings using the new [Profanity Filter Communication API](http://nightgunner5.wordpress.com/profanity-filter-communication-api/).
+* XMLRPC requests are now censored correctly.
+* Tags are now censored.
+* Minor changes in the phonetic matching algorithm:
+  * Vowels are completely ignored.
+  * The whitelist only matches whole words.

 = 0.2 =
 * Now over 300x faster!